Mosquito in the Quran

-Of course, there is a significant wisdom in why the Quran mentions female spider specially.
+Of course, there is a significant wisdom in why the Quran mentions female mosquito specially.
 However, this wisdom came into light hundreds of years after the verse was sent down, as a result of some scientific researches.
 As you read in the article “MOSQUITO” in details, mosquitoes which suck people’s blood and use it for their eggs are female mosquitoes.
 This is why the Quran chose the female mosquito for the similitude in order to point out to this reality.

 - Scientific Miracles of the Qur'an is now available in HD format!

 - Is it a sin to kill the insects, mosquitoes, ants and other animal in our houses?

 - What animals are mentioned in the Qur´an?

 - Are the similitudes in the Quran incidents that took place?